Entertaining for the Poor as F*ck: Doing Memorial Day Cheap as F*ck!

 Let’s not take ourselves so seriously.

-There’s something very American about charring meat in your own yard surrounded by four of your closest friends and a slew of weirdoes they brought with them.
+There’s something very American about charring meat in your own yard surrounded by four of closest friends and a slew of weirdoes they brought with them.
 For you grilling experts, head to Safeway/Shop Rite and get yourself fully stocked on meats: chicken wings, brats, steaks, burgers, and veggie dogs.
 On second thought don’t get veggie dogs.
 If a vegan tries to get into your BBQ kick them out.

 Helpful hint: get “Manager Special” meat.
 “Manager Special” is code for “very nearly expired”, which makes it available to the consumer at a low, low price!
 I buy it all the time and have yet to get sick, but this might have something to do with my penchant for well-done meats (or as my boyfriend calls it, “burning”).